agiacalone/cecs-326-lab-semaphores-revamp/README.md

 20     | You successfully created and managed shared memory 10      | All of your processes run concurrently, and they can all access shared memory.
 10      | Your processes do not crash upon receiving signals, or through regular use.
-20     | 2 points for every successful run of the dungeon.
-I will run each character twice, followed by four random runs for up to 20 points.
+20     | `2` points for every successful run of the dungeon.
+I will run each character twice, followed by four random runs for up to `20` points.
-40     | 8 points for holding down the semaphores correctly for up to four ticks, for 32 points.
+40     | `8` points for holding down the semaphores correctly for up to four ticks, for `32` points.
 Then, you must release your semaphores to receive the last eight points.

 Partial credit may be given based on degree of success for any of the above, and additional points may be deducted in rare cases of completely disregarding the point of the directions.
 (Bear in mind, it's okay to experiment and have odd solutions, but if you do something along the lines of just guessing random phrases for the Wizard, for example, or by using length to calculate which phrase it is, this is grounds for points being lost.
 As long as your solution keeps within the spirit of the assignment, you shouldn't have to worry about this.)

 ## A quick C refresher:

 Pointers - A pointer is only an address, on its own it does not contain any information.
 It must be given memory in some way.
 This is most often seen with [malloc](https://man7.org/linux/man-pages/man3/free.3.html), or its variations.
 Until initialized, pointers tend to seg fault when used.
 The information at the end of pointers is accessed with one of the following:
- - (*myPointer)
+ - `(*myPointer)`
- - myPointer[index]
+ - `myPointer[index]`
- - myPointer->someValue (this is mostly seen with structs)
+ - `myPointer->someValue` (this is mostly seen with structs)

 Arrays - Arrays in C/C++ exist in two forms.
 Either pre-allocated, or dynamic.
 You may reassign individual values within pre-allocated arrays, but if you try to assign directly to a pre-allocated array, your program will in the best case either not compile or crash, and worst case will perform undefined behavior.
 Dynamic memory can be reassigned to, but you risk memory leaks if you do not [free](https://man7.org/linux/man-pages/man3/free.3p.html) your memory.

 Pre-allocated arrays:
- - int myArr[10];
+ - `int myArr[10];`

 Dynamically allocated arrays:
- - int *myArr = malloc(sizeof(int) * 10);
+ - `int *myArr = malloc(sizeof(int) * 10);`

 [printf](https://man7.org/linux/man-pages/man3/printf.3.html) - This prints to the terminal by default.
 It uses string substitutions with %'s to format your string.
 It will look something like this:

 `printf("my string: %s, my int: %d, my address: %p, my char: %c", someString, someInt, somePointer, someChar);`

 [C-style strings](https://man7.org/linux/man-pages/man3/string.3.html) - C is a more archaic language, and lacks some features that you might be used to, including strings.
-In C, a string is a char*, or char[] that ends with a literal '\0' character (null-terminator).
-When printing, if you manually created a char[], and funky stuff happens or you segfault after trying to print using that string, make sure that the very last element is a null-terminator ('\0') character, otherwise your program won't know where the string ends, and might even traverse your entire computer's memory looking for an end.
+In C, a string is a `char*`, or `char[]` that ends with a literal `\0` character (null-terminator).
+When printing, if you manually created a char[], and funky stuff happens or you segfault after trying to print using that string, make sure that the very last element is a null-terminator `\0` character, otherwise your program won't know where the string ends, and might even traverse your entire computer's memory looking for an end.

 ## Recommendations:
  - If your `Rogue` is for some reason not modifying shared memory properly, double-check that you've terminated the process, and that it hasn't crashed.
 Both can lead to perplexing errors.
- - If the dungeon is printing '_' characters for your wizard's spell, that means that you used an invalid character.
+ - If the dungeon is printing `_` characters for your wizard's spell, that means that you used an invalid character.
 Check your math on your caesar cypher, and make sure that you're wrapping properly and ignoring punctuation correctly.
- - For the Rogue, try setting **direction** to 't' or a similar unused character every time you set the value in **pick**, and then do not do anything while the character is still 't'.
+ - For the Rogue, try setting **direction** to `t` or a similar unused character every time you set the value in **pick**, and then do not do anything while the character is still `t`.
  - If you find your program handling one signal fine, and then crashing, try setting up more information in your [sigaction](https://man7.org/linux/man-pages/man2/sigaction.2.html) before registering your signal handling.
 You might need to set the restart flag.
  - Do not wait to start working.
 Sleep clears your mental state and allows you to look at your code with a fresh mind.
 You will likely need to refactor this assignment two or three times at least.
 This takes time, and is best not left until the day before the assignment is due.
  - Remember, commit early, commit often.
 The deadline can sneak up on you.
 It's better to have almost everything turned in when the deadline passes than nothing turned in.
 Just do a commit every time you finish for the day and push it to GitHub and you won't have to worry about this.